loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_win.txt

 - Browse to http://www.alfresco.org/downloads
 - Download the "Alfresco Windows Tomcat Bundle" option
 - Create a folder 'C:\alfresco'
-- Unzip alfresco-tc.zip in C:\alfresco
+- Unzip alfresco-tomcat-xxxxx.zip in C:\alfresco

 Navigate to the 'C:\alfresco' folder and run 'db_setup.bat' if you did a new install of MySQL above.
 This creates a MySQL database named 'alfresco' with a user